A Foodcentric Life

 ↓ Jump to Recipe

-Have you ever made grilled corn on the cob?
-It's the unmistakable taste of summer-sweet, lightly charred, and incredibly juicy.
-Bite into golden kernels with a soft crunch and a burst of fresh corn flavor.
-If you've never tried it, I'll show you how to grill corn on the cob so it turns out perfectly every time.
-Finish it with garlic herb butter and plenty of napkins-this easy recipe is guaranteed to become a summer staple.
+Grilled corn on the cob is the unmistakable taste of summer: sweet, juicy, lightly charred, and full of fresh corn flavor.
+If you've never tried it, I'll show you how to grill corn on the cob so it turns out tender and flavorful every time.
+Finish it with garlic herb butter and keep plenty of napkins nearby-this easy summer side dish is guaranteed to disappear fast.

 A pewter platter of golden grilled corn with herb butter.

-While boiling corn is classic, grilling corn on the cob takes it to another level.
+Boiled corn is classic, but grilled corn on the cob takes summer corn to another level.
 Some recipes wrap the corn in foil or grill it in the husk, but I prefer placing the ears directly on hot grill grates.
 It's simple, less messy, and gives the kernels a little char for the best grilled corn flavor.
-And when smeared with that garlic herb butter?
-Heavenly.
+Finish with garlic herb butter and it's heavenly.

 • Super easy - Fresh corn goes straight on the grill grates, no foil or husks needed.

-• Sweet, smoky flavor - Grilling caramelizes the corn's natural sugars, boosts its sweetness, and adds a little smoky char.
+• Sweet, smoky flavor - Grilling caramelizes the corn's natural sugars and adds a little char.

-• Garlic herb butter - The easy compound butter is terrific on corn and works with other dishes too.
-Simple melted butter works if you want to keep it basic.
+• Garlic herb butter - The easy compound butter is terrific on corn and works with other vegetables too.
+Plain melted butter works too.

 • Any grill works - Make it on a gas grill, charcoal grill, or pellet grill.